Dr Alex Street Neurologic music therapist

 Latest news and publications

-First participant recruited into our study: 'The neural mechanisms of a music intervention for chronic arm hemiparesis following stroke: A single case series EEG study.'
-They will receive 15 X home-based upper limb training in three-weeks, with pre-/post-EEG and standard outcome measures.
-Once completed, this will be the first ever case of this intensity of music intervention being delivered in the home anywhere in the world (unless somebody has information I am unaware of)
+Three participants have completed our single case design study: 'The neural mechanisms of a music intervention for chronic arm hemiparesis following stroke: A single case series EEG study.'
+They received 15 X home-based upper limb training exercises in 3-weeks using specially configured Garageband touchscreen instrument exercises.
+They underwent pre-/post-EEG in our lab and standard outcome measures in their homes.

 We published results from the first biomedical music therapy feasibility study in the UK in 2017